VK2004/Neuro-Disease-Detector/README.md

 - Streamlit
 - YoloV8
-- Object-Detection on Images And Live Video Streams
+- Object-Detection on Brain Scans
 - Python-OpenCV

 Please note that this application is not designed or tested for production use.
 It serves as an educational resource and a showcase of technology integration rather than a production-ready web application.

-Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.

 ### Hit star ⭐ if you like this repo!!!